Isabella-Mitchell/lonely-house/docs/TESTING.md

 * Due to time constraints and the use of jQuery via a CDN, I have not written tests for my javascript.
 This is a future development feature.

+* I had to turn off email verification to allow my tests that required log in to work.

 ## All tests passing

 * In total I wrote 44 tests.
 They all passed.